CollaboraOnline/online/wasm/README.no-container.md

 ## Running WASM Online

+There are two modes in which you can use the Wasm binary, either served from a COOL instance or served stand-alone from a plain web server.

+Notice that as of now, in either mode only the default sample.docx will be loaded.
+But the below steps should get one up and running.

+### Served from a COOL instance

 Once the build is done, copy the browser/dist to a safe locataion.
 E.g. cp -a browser/dist dist_wasm
 Next, re-configure Online and rebuild with normal config/settings (i.e. without WASM).